 Super DIRTcar Series History

-The Super DIRTcar Series remains the premier Big-Block Modified tour in the Northeast and in 2022 returns to continue its showcase of the most talented race teams at some of the most diverse and demanding clay ovals in the nation today.
-The Series’ prized jewel, Billy Whittaker Cars 200 at the Oswego Speedway, will be celebrating its 50th edition come October.
-Offered below is a brief background of the Super DIRTcar Series and a historical piece on the evolution of the Big-Block Modified, plus a complete listing of overall Hoosier Tire-VP Racing Fuels DIRTcar Champions, Super DIRTcar Series race winners and host track sites, along with an all-time tour record book plus annual championship point standings.
+The Super DIRTcar Series remains the premier Big Block Modified tour in the Northeast and returns this year to continue its showcase of the most talented race teams at some of the most diverse and demanding clay ovals in the nation today.
+The Series’ prized jewel, Billy Whittaker Cars 200 at the Oswego Speedway, is an October staple.
+Offered below is a brief background of the Super DIRTcar Series and a historical piece on the evolution of the Big Block Modified, plus a complete listing of overall Hoosier Tire-VP Racing Fuels DIRTcar champions, Super DIRTcar Series race winners and host track sites, along with an all-time tour record book plus annual championship point standings.

 In the beginning…..